In Reception we have two classes where Mrs Williams (RJW) and Miss Jolley (RLJ) are Class Teachers.

 We want you to share in your child’s learning journey at Hungerford Primary Academy and would like you to enjoy the Tapestry Journals.
 It is important that you can access your child’s journal to be able to do this, we are happy to help if you are having any issues logging on.

-We would also ask that any photographs / special moments from life at home are uploaded to Tapestry by parents where possible, as these can help to form a more holistic picture of each child.
+We would also ask that any photographs / special moments from life at home are uploaded to Tapestry by parents where possible, the teaching staff really enjoy seeing these and it helps us get to know each child as an individual that bit more.

-This will take place every Thursday 8.45-9:15 a.m once the new reception children have settled in.
-All are welcome, mums, dads, uncles, aunts, grandparents etc. Pop along whenever you can to share story books with your child for half an hour each Thursday.
+This will take place every Wednesday 8.45-9:15 a.m once the children have settled in.
+All are welcome, mums, dads, uncles, aunts, grandparents etc. Pop along whenever you can to share story books with your child.

 Water Bottles, School Dinners and Snack